How to report a problem in Cape Town

 Share this post

-Steps for reporting a problem
+Steps for successful reporting

-2. Types of problems you can report:
+Types of problems you can report

 Get your community involved